 Her LASIK surgery results left her with poor vision.
 Her LASIK surgeon recommended an enhancement procedure to improve her vision, which led her to undergo subsequent LASIK surgeries.
 Unfortunately, these attempts left her with extremely poor vision in each eye, and Debbi was desperate to find a solution to her vision problems.

 Debbi arrived at 20/20 Eye Care after hearing that we specialize in helping people achieve clear vision following poor LASIK results.
-Melania Napolitano, O.D. examined Debbi’s eyes and found that she had a very high prescription and irregular astigmatism following her surgery.
+Dr. Melania and Dr. Maria examined Debbi’s eyes and found that she had a very high prescription and irregular astigmatism following her surgery.

 Her best option was to wear scleral lenses as they would correct her astigmatism, farsightedness and were perfectly safe for her corneas, which after multiple surgeries, were scarred.

 Since getting fitted for her custom-designed scleral lenses, Debbi is absolutely thrilled with how sharp and comfortable her vision has become.